DEco-DUCS/D.Eco_ServerSide/README.md

 * Currently the backend is on Amazon Web Services (AWS) but it will all be moved to a serve on Drury's campus
   * AWS - https://console.aws.amazon.com/console/home

+Repository Structure:
+* adminPHP: the php script creating the admin page for managing the database information
+* jsonPHP: the php script creating the JSON objects that holds the information from the database for the trees

 ### Setting Up Environment

 #### Running PHP Script